department-of-veterans-affairs/va.gov-team/products/ask-va/research/Business line engagement/List of category, topic and subtopic names.md

 # List of category, topic and subtopic names

 ## Categories
-This is listed in the order we propose the categories be in when we move to VA.gov/contact-us/ask-va.
+This is listed in the sequence we propose, when we move to VA.gov/contact-us/ask-va.

 |Current name (ask.va.gov)|Updated name (VA.gov/contact-us/ask-va)|
 |:--|:--|